873273954/873273954/README.md

 - 👋 Hi, I’m @873273954.Welcome to my account!

       Hello, I am an undergraduate from Zhejiang Institute of Science and Technology and a junior.
-I am approaching a senior.

-I am seeking an internship with a app-end development engineer or web front-end development designer... …
+I am approaching a senior,and I am seeking an internship with a app-end development engineer or web front-end development designer...

 Has presided over the volunteer project planning for many times.